-Use this homemade marshmallow recipe as a base formula.
-You can make additions of essential oils or flavored extracts along with food colors; to create a variety of flavors and fun colors.
-So easy, you won’t believe it.
-You will never want eat a store bought marshmallow again.
+Try this homemade marshmallow recipe as a base formula.
+You can make additions of essential oils or flavored extracts along with organic food colors to create a variety of fun flavors.

 3 packages unflavored gelatin

 1 Tablespoon pure vanilla extract

 Combine the gelatin and 1/2 cup of cold water in the bowl of an electric mixer fitted with the whisk attachment and allow to dissolve while you make the syrup.